With incredible agility and stealth skills, the Thief in D&D 5e is the archetype that many players imagine when thinking about Rogues.

 Beyond that, it’s up to you to decide if there is honor among thieves.

-The Thief in D&D 5e sits along the Assassin as one of the quintessential Rogue archetypes.
+The Thief in D&D 5e sits along the Assassin subclass as one of the quintessential Rogue archetypes.

-Playing a Thief well relies on a player’s own ability to think quickly and creatively.
-All in all, it’s one of my personal favorite subclasses in the game to play.
+Playing a Thief well relies on your own ability to think quickly and creatively.
+All in all, it’s one of my personal favorite subclasses in the game to play for precisely this reason!

 Because so much of the Thief’s kit is based around improving the skills that most Rogues will be using constantly anyway, it’s also very accessible for new players.
 The subclass is streamlined in a way that a new player doesn’t have to memorize a bunch of new mechanics and can get straight into playing.